sapcc/runtime-extension-maintenance-controller/README.md

 Sometimes a machine needs a longer maintenance outside of the cluster-api machine lifecycle.
 To initiate such a longer maintenance a `Machine` object can be labelled with `runtime-extension-maintenance-controller.cloud.sap/maintenance: requested`.
 That will deliver the `runtime-extension-maintenance-controller.cloud.sap/machine-maintenance: "true"` label on the respective node, which the maintenance-controller can act upon.
-The `runtime-extension-maintenance-controller.cloud.sap/approve-deletion: "true"` label shoud be used by the maintenance-controller to notify the runtime-extension, that the node is ready to be maintained.
+The `runtime-extension-maintenance-controller.cloud.sap/approve-maintenance: "true"` label should be used by the maintenance-controller to notify the runtime-extension, that the node is ready to be maintained.
 This sets the label on the `Machine` object to `runtime-extension-maintenance-controller.cloud.sap/maintenance: approved`.

-A different controller needs to start the actual maintenance procedure once the a maintenance on a machine is approved as that procedure depends on the infrastructure provider backing the machine.
+A different controller needs to start the actual maintenance procedure once the a maintenance on a machine is approved.
+Such a procedure depends on the infrastructure provider backing the machine.
 The maintenance can be stopped by removing the `runtime-extension-maintenance-controller.cloud.sap/maintenance` label.

 #### Metal3